Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 Altogether, you should keep your Crotons far away from cooling/heating vents, uninsulated windows, entrance doors, and heat registers.

-Also, you should keep it far from the cool currents and mist them regularly during winter.
+Also, keep it far from the cool currents and mist it regularly during winter.

 3. Optimum Humidity